nunomeira8/nunomeira8/README.md

 - Java Spring
 - Angular
 - SQL Server
+using an Agile Methodology.

+External Projects:
+1) Been part of a 2-person team developing a website for a Wedding Invite.
+The website was developed in Angular, it was connected to a Firestore database and was hosted on Netlify.

-I'm currently developing a personal project while using:
+2) I'm currently developing a personal project where I save a lot of personal information(p.e. expenses) while using:
-- Java Quarkus
+- Java Quarkus (backend)
-- Angular
+- Angular (frontend)
-- SQL Server
+- SQL Server (local database)

-I'm also developing a portfolio site about myself using Vue framework.
+3) I'm developing a portfolio site about myself using Vue3 only.

 <!--
 **nunomeira8/nunomeira8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.